Offering Collaborative Divorce and Mediation Services Throughout Hawaii to Re-structure Families more Peacefully and Pono.

 I invite you to continue checking out my website.
 Encourage your spouse to view it as well to become educated on Collaborative Divorce and Collaborative Mediation.
 I hope that the information provided on my website answers your questions and alleviates many of the concerns and fears that you may have in moving forward.
 Call me today at (808) 263-6299, or email me at Lisa@PonoDivorce.com, to schedule a consultation meeting, so we can discuss your unique situation.
 I am based on the Windward Side of Oahu, and I serve clients on all of the Hawaiian Islands using Skype technology and can even help parties resolve disputes using their mobile phones.
 It will be a true pleasure for me to serve your needs and also those of your entire family.

-The first video, directly below, was live footage from the Think Tech Hawaii program “Community Matters” February 2017.
+The second video, directly below, was live footage from the Think Tech Hawaii program “Community Matters” February 2017.
 ThinkTech Hawaii’s Founder and President, Jay Fidell, interviewed Collaborative Attorney Tom DiGrazia and me on the topic of Collaborative Divorce (the show’s producers coined the process as Deliberative Divorce).

-The second video, directly below, was produced in September 2014 for the “Legal Advice in Paradise” show, which was founded and is hosted by Justine Gronwald.
+The third video, directly below, was produced in September 2014 for the “Legal Advice in Paradise” show, which was founded and is hosted by Justine Gronwald.
 Joining Justine and me is Dr. Greg Yuen M.D, who is a Collaborative Mental Health Professional.

-The fourth video, directly below, comes from a segment on Collaborative Divorce from a University of Hawaii educational video series called “Take Charge of Your Money 4,” which was filmed during the Summer of 2015.
+The fifth video, directly below, comes from a segment on Collaborative Divorce from a University of Hawaii educational video series called “Take Charge of Your Money 4,” which was filmed during the Summer of 2015.
 I am featured along with Monica Jennings, who is a Collaborative Financial Neutral.

-In the fifth video, directly below, in the Think Tech Hawaii legal series “Life in the Law,” produced in the Fall of 2015, I share center stage with Alternative Dispute Resolution Colleagues Cindy Alm and Gary Grimmer, who with me and Richard Mosher, co-chair the Alternative Dispute Resolution Section of the Hawaii State Bar Association.
+In the sixth video, directly below, in the Think Tech Hawaii legal series “Life in the Law,” produced in the Fall of 2015, I share center stage with Alternative Dispute Resolution Colleagues Cindy Alm and Gary Grimmer, who with me and Richard Mosher, co-chair the Alternative Dispute Resolution Section of the Hawaii State Bar Association.
 My discussion of Collaborative Divorce starts at about 2:25.